arista-netdevops-community/cvaas-migration/README.md

 - python3
 - [ansible-cvp](https://cvp.avd.sh)
+  - `$ ansible-galaxy collection install arista.cvp`
 - [cvprac 1.0.7+](https://github.com/aristanetworks/cvprac/tree/develop/docs/labs)
+  - Recommended cvprac 1.0.8+ (speed optimizations!)
 - scp (`pip install scp` or `pip3 install scp`) <-- Check with `pip --version` if it points to py2 or py3
 - devices should run TerminAttr 1.15.3 (CVaaS requirement)
 - devices should run EOS 4.23+ for non-prod clusters and 4.22+ for prod clusters (CVaaS requirement)
-- all devices must have internet connectivity and be able to reach CVaaS, a quick ping test should be enough:
+- all devices must have internet connectivity and be able to reach CVaaS, a quick ping test should be enough like below:

 ```shell
 ping vrf MGMT apiserver.cv-staging.corp.arista.io